icsecs1992/TensorGuard/README.md

 <img src="https://github.com/icsecs1992/TensorGuard/blob/master/assets/ML_APR_flow_new.png" width="600" class="center">

 ### :wave: Overview
-TensorGuard is an LLM-based automatic checker designed to detect and fix checker bugs in deep learning libraries.
+TensorGuard is an LLM-based automatic tool designed to detect and fix checker bugs in deep learning libraries.
 It operates as a multi-agent tool and is equipped with a RAG vector database.
 TensorGuard performs bug detection and program repair at the repository level, focusing on changes such as deleted and added lines in commits.